 How to prevent losing money with the Profit Index

 You should probably start a business in order to make a profit.
-Not doing so is likely going to cause some problems!
-Making a profit is the reward for your risk and time but also supports expansion.
-Generating a profit also acts as a buffer for extra costs or sudden cash flow demands.
+Not doing so is going to cause problems!
+Making a profit is the reward for your risk and time, but can support future expansion.
+Generating profit also acts as a buffer for extra costs or a sudden cash flow demand.